cocos/cocos-docs/en/editor/publish/build-guide.md

 ### How to decompress uuid

 The resource JSON packaged in release mode and the `uuid` in `config.json` is compressed, and need to be unzipped to find the resources in the corresponding original project.
 There are some built-in tools and methods in the build process.
-On the global variable Build, directly click **Developer -> Build Debugging Tools** in the main menu, and enter the following commands in the console:
+On the global variable Build, directly click **Developer -> Build DevTools** in the main menu, and enter the following commands in the console:

 ```js
 Build.Utils.decompressUuid('425o80X19KipOK7J1f5hsN');